tatevmane/tatevmane/README.md

 Hi 👋 My name is Tatev Gomtsyan
 ===============================

-Aspiring Data Scientist
+Data Science and Analytics Professional
 ------------------------------------------

 ### About Me
-Data Science and Analytics professiona skilled in programming (R, Python, SQL) and machine learning, with a focus on data-driven insights and process optimization.
+Skilled in programming (R, Python, SQL) and machine learning, with a focus on data-driven insights and process optimization.
 Collaborative and adaptable, eager to apply technical expertise to deliver solutions and drive efficiency in dynamic environments.

 Let's connect! <br />
 📧 Email: tatevgomtsyan@gmail.com